eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 ## 📊 Reporting

-The QA process is continuously refined based on findings, coverage metrics, and stakeholder feedback.

-Each release is accompanied with serenity-generated reports summarising test execution and coverage.
+Each release is accompanied with serenity-generated reports summarising test execution results and coverage.

 ### Release Test Reports